Do you know or live with someone who you believe has problems with hoarding?

 Professional support may be needed.
-The Canberra Living Conditions Network (CLCN) runs a Buried in Treasures Workshop, which is very good program developed by Dr. Frost and to date, this program has helped those with hoarding disorder around the globe see positive change.
+A Professional Organiser specialising in helping those with hoarding disorder may be a good starting point.
+The Canberra Living Conditions Network (CLCN) (currently on hold) runs a Buried in Treasures Workshop, which is very good program developed by Dr. Frost and to date, this program has helped those with hoarding disorder around the globe see positive change.
 More information about the program can be found here.

 For further information or support: